 Rejoice by Douglas Lochner

-Lochner’s documentation was sponsored by Joyce and Ted Lombard.
+Lochner’s documentation in 2015 was sponsored by Joyce and Ted Lombard.
 The AfterGlow was hosted by Patricia and Bruce Kuebler.

 The FOTM Archive has extensive information about this artist.